[Avg. reading time: 8 minutes]

-Command Line Arguments allow you to pass inputs to a Rust program at runtime.
+Command Line Arguments allow you to pass inputs to a Rust program when the program starts.

 - File paths